 Figure 1.
-The plan of a valued area in Turkey
+Plan of a valued area in Turkey

-As it is seen in the figure, different prices were determined for two parcels located side by side which causes; one side to suffer, the state to pay extra money or not to make a claim for the rights of the people having no objection.
+As it is seen in the figure 1, different prices were determined for two parcels located side by side which causes; one side to suffer, the state to pay extra money or not to make a claim for the rights of the people having no objection.
 As a result, the end time of the applications are delayed along with labor loss and injustice.
-The worst part is that a citizen who has accepted a low price in the bargaining will most probably lose trust to the state in case his/her neighbor gets a higher price.
-The absence of compensation in the law for these cases is also one of the major shortcomings.
+The worst part is that a citizen who has accepted a low price in the bargaining most probably loses trust to the state in case his/her neighbor gets a higher price.
+Absence of compensation in the law for these cases is also one of the major shortcomings.

 The method used in expropriation studies is the classical valuation method currently used all over the world.
-Precedent comparison method is used in case the real estate related to valuation is a building land, income method is used for a land, and cost method is used for buildings.
+Precedent comparison method is used in case real estate related to valuation is a building land, income method is used for a land, and cost method is used for buildings.
 Especially the absence of real estate to serve as a sample in precedent comparison method make the process more difficult.
-The people carrying out valuation activities in Turkey are obliged to collect the necessary data for their studies by themselves and they meet various difficulties during data-gathering process as they have no databases for both real estate characteristics and precedent purchase and sale values.
-This case not only makes the studies harder but also affect the quality of real estate valuation results. (Çete and Yomralioğlu, 2011; Candaş, 2012).
+People carrying out valuation activities in Turkey are obliged to collect the necessary data for their studies by themselves and they meet various difficulties during data-gathering process as they have no databases for both real estate characteristics and precedent purchase and sale values.
+This case not only makes the studies harder but also affect the quality of real estate valuation results (Çete and Yomralıoğlu, 2011; Candaş, 2012).